sol-lang/sol/README.md

 end

 res = try(bad, {}) -- Returns 1 (or true), "thing"
-res = try(bad, None) -- Reurns 0 (or false), "Undefined method" -- you can't index None :P res = try(bad) -- Also fails; unbound arguments are assigned to None by default
+res = try(bad, None) -- Reurns 0 (or false), "Undefined method" -- you can't index None
+res = try(bad) -- Also fails; unbound arguments are assigned to None by default res = try(error, 1234) -- Fails, returning [0, 1234] -- errors can be any object

--- Full suppport for self-modifying code, and invoking the compiler :D func a() return 0 end func b() return 2 end
+-- Full suppport for self-modifying code, and invoking the compiler func a() return 0 end func b() return 2 end